MLBazaar/MLPrimitives/docs/getting_started/concepts.rst

 and later on compiled before they can be used, or some image transformation primitives which need to be applied to the images one by one.
-These primitives consist of some Python code which can be found in the ``mlprimitives.adapters`` module, as well as JSON annotations that point at the corresponding functions or classes, which can be found in the `mlprimitives/jsons folder`_.
+These primitives consist of some Python code which can be found in the ``mlprimitives.adapters`` module, as well as JSON annotations that point at the corresponding functions or classes, which can also be found in the `mlprimitives/jsons folder`_.

 Examples
 ********